RynThomas/SQL-Project-Data-Job-Analysis/README.md

 Each query (5 total) of the project aims to investigate a particular aspect about the business analyst job market, primarily related to salary and skills for these positions.

 ## 1. Top Paying Business Analyst Roles
-To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
+To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote or local jobs.
 This query highlights the high paying opportunities in the field.
 ``` sql
 -- Identify the top 10 paying Business Analyst roles available remotely or locally.
 SELECT